IntersectMBO/plutus/plutus-metatheory/src/Type/ReductionC.lagda.md

 context.
 Different rules, same answer.
 So, we have B ≡ B' but not p ≡ q

 ```
--- if something reduces in an eval ctx then it should be in the only
--- possible place

 det : (p : A —→⋆ B)(q : A —→⋆ B') → B ≡ B'
 det (contextRule [] p (~[] _) (~[] _)) q = det p q
 det (contextRule (x₄ ·r E) p x x₁) (contextRule [] q (~[] _) (~[] _)) =